The exhibition “HEMMA” has been possible to realize thanks to the following designers, producers, schools and regions.

-Product/Designer: BOB/ Stefan Borselius, Thomas Bernstrand, STUD/Gabriel Tan, Pucca/Stefan Borselius
+Product/Designer: BOB/ Stefan Borselius, Thomas Bernstrand, STOVE/Gabriel Tan, Pucca/Stefan Borselius, DENT/O4i

 Bolon is a Swedish design company that makes innovative flooring solutions for public spaces.
 It is a third-generation family business run by sisters Annica and Marie Eklund.
 Under their leadership, Bolon has transformed from a traditional weaving mill into an international design brand with clients such as Armani, Google, Volvo Cars, Adidas, Apple, Missoni and Four Seasons Hotels.
 With a strong commitment to sustainability, Bolon designs and manufactures all its products in Ulricehamn in Sweden.
 The company is recognised worldwide for its award-winning flooring and its collaborations with some of the world’s most acclaimed innovators and creatives

 CAKE develops uncompromising high performance electric off-road motorbikes.
 CAKE’s mission is to speed up the journey towards a zero emission society, while enhancing excitement and fun.
 All components are made from scratch to optimize the riding performance in this new category.
 Every little detail is elaborated for perfection, while considering the perspectives of sustainability.